-Soaking the Glutenous Rice
+Soaking the Glutinous Rice

-Cooking the Glutenous Rice
+Cooking the Glutinous Rice

 - Prepare a rectangular baking pan by placing the banana leave at the bottom of the pan.
 Set aside (If yo don’t have banana leaves, you can use a rectangular baking dish and brush the bottom with cooking oil).

 - Drain the soaked rice and wash thoroughly making sure it’s clean.

 - Transfer in cooking pot and add 3 cups water.
 Simmer gently while occasionally mixing to cook them evenly and not burn the bottom, let the mixture thicken until it’s nearly dried out.